 Economic Risk.
 A strengthening of the Euro relative to other currencies in which we receive revenues could negatively impact the demand for our products manufactured in Italy and/or reduce our gross margins.
-However, our Oakley manufacturing facility in the United States offsets the reduced margins of our Italy-manufactured products, the costs of which are in Euro, as we expand Oakley's sales in Euro-denominated countries.
+However, our Oakley manufacturing facility in the United States offsets the reduced margins of our Italy-manufactured products.
 We expect that the weakening of the Euro will have the reverse effect.
 In addition, to the extent that our receivables and payables are denominated in different currencies, exchange rate fluctuations could further impact our reported results of operations.
 However, our production cycles are relatively short and our receivables and payables are generally short-term in nature.
 As a result, we do not believe that we currently have significant exposure in this area.
 We will, if we believe it is necessary, enter into foreign exchange contracts to hedge certain of these transactions, which could include sales, receivables and/or payables balances.